rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

     product.

 -   **Product:creator** - The product creator role has permissions to create, read, and update resources for the designated product.
 The creator role cannot delete a resource.
 (Any destructive actions are prohibited.)

 -   **Product:observer** - The product observer role has permissions to read given resources for the designated product.
 This role is read-only.

+**Note** You can create a new user and give the user account permissions without giving them product permissions.
+To do this, simply skip the **Product Permissions** section of the **Create User** page.

 ### What are the contact types in the Cloud Control Panel?

 Contact types are similar to tags.
 Using contact types can help account owners manage users.
 The Cloud Control Panel offers the following contact types:

 -   **Primary** - This contact type is automatically assigned to the owner of the account.
 Each account has a single Primary contact.